Determination of wages by wage assessment

 Let’s first summarize what options an employer has for determining wages.
 There are four in total:

-• Anchoring it in the employment contract – the contract is a bilateral agreement and to change it, including the wage clause, again requires mutual negotiation and the agreement of both parties.
+• Anchoring it in the employment contract – the contract is a bilateral agreement, and again, it takes bilateral negotiation and the consent of both parties to change it, including the wage provision.

 • Using a collective agreement – in this case, the change in wage is negotiated with the employer by the trade union.